 * News of Ebola case hits travel, leisure stocks; drugmakers rally

-* Dollar holds steady after recent run (Adds oil settlement prices)
+* Dollar holds steady after recent run (Adds close of European markets)

 By Chuck Mikolajczak

-NEW YORK, Oct 1 (Reuters) - Stock markets worldwide started the fourth quarter on a weak note on Wednesday, as tepid manufacturing data weighed on European markets and the first confirmed case of Ebola in the United States added to growing volatility in U.S. equities.
+NEW YORK, Oct 1 (Reuters) - Stock markets worldwide launched the fourth quarter on a negative note on Wednesday, as tepid manufacturing data weighed on European markets and the first confirmed case of Ebola in the United States added to growing volatility in U.S. equities.

 Weak economic data, ongoing conflicts in Iraq and Russia, and growing unrest in Hong Kong have contributed to overall expectations that markets will get increasingly rocky in coming months.

-Bond markets drew safe-haven bidding, with the benchmark U.S. 10-year Treasury’s yield falling to 2.405 percent, the lowest in nearly a month.
-The yield on Germany’s 10-year Bund fell as low as 0.897 percent, not far from record lows reached about a month ago.
+Bond markets drew safe-haven bidding, with the benchmark U.S. 10-year Treasury’s yield falling to 2.412 percent, the lowest in nearly a month.
+The yield on Germany’s 10-year Bund declined to 0.906 percent, not far from record lows reached about a month ago.

-U.S. purchasing managers’ data was also weaker than expected, though it still showed growth in factory activity.
+U.S. purchasing managers’ data was also weaker than expected, though still showed growth in factory activity.

-Wall Street was sharply lower, continuing its recent weakness.
-Airline and hotel stocks dropped in a knee-jerk reaction to the first confirmed U.S. case of Ebola, which also resulted in sharp rallies in drugmakers with treatments for the disease.
-An airline index was on track for its worst day since June.
+Wall Street was lower, continuing its recent weakness.
+Airline and hotel stocks dropped in a knee-jerk reaction to the first confirmed U.S. case of Ebola, a development that also resulted in sharp rallies in drugmakers with treatments for the disease.
+An airline index was on track for its worst day since January.

-Oil prices were initially helped by Chinese PMI data before fading late in the session.
-China’s PMI stayed at 51.1, modestly above the 50 level that separates growth from contraction and just above the 51 forecast.
+Oil prices were helped by Chinese PMI data, which stayed at 51.1, modestly above the 50 level that separates growth from contraction and just above the 51 forecast.
 (Additional reporting by Yasmeen Abutaleb; Editing by Meredith Mazzilli)